 \section{Real Data}

 We conclude with a real data example drawn from the field of stylometry, where statistical methods are used to answer literary authorship questions.
-Specifically we consider the case of Sir Terry Pratchett, a celebrated British author who wrote the Discworld series of fantasy novels, which consists of $41$ books written over a $32$ year period from 1983 to 2015.
-During 2007, Pratchett was diagnosed with Alzheimers disease \citep{bbc_news_obituary_2015}, although he continued to write for several years after this diagnosis.
-In \citep{ross_tracking_2020} the authors developed a multivariate parametric change point model to analyse whether there was a detectable change in Pratchett's writing style following this diagnosis.
-We reanalyze their dataset in a nonparametric manner.
+Specifically, we consider the case of Sir Terry Pratchett, a celebrated British author who wrote the Discworld series of fantasy novels, which consists of $41$ books written over a $32$ year period from 1983 to 2015.
+During 2007, Pratchett was diagnosed with Alzheimer's disease \citep{bbc_news_obituary_2015}, although he continued to write for several years after this diagnosis.
+In \citep{ross_tracking_2020}, a multivariate parametric change point model was developed to analyse whether there was a detectable change in Pratchett's writing style following this diagnosis.
+We reanalyse the same corpus in a nonparametric manner.

 In stylometry, it is common to represent texts as vectors containing the counts of frequently occurring words.
-Specifically, let $w_1,\ldots,w_{200}$ denote the $200$ most commonly occurring words across the whole corpus of Discworld books.
-Each of the $41$ books can then be written as a vector $\mathbf{y}_i = (c_{i,1},\ldots,c_{i,200})$ where $c_{i,j}$ denotes the number of times that word $w_j$ appeared in book $i$, with the books arranged in temporal order so that the first Discworld novel corresponds to vector $\mathbf{y}_1$ and the last corresponds to vector $\mathbf{y}_{41}$.
+Specifically, let $w_1,\ldots,w_{200}$ denote the $200$ most commonly occurring words across the Discworld corpus.
+Each book can then be written as a vector $\mathbf{y}_i = (c_{i,1},\ldots,c_{i,200})$ where $c_{i,j}$ denotes the number of times that word $w_j$ appeared in book $i$, with the books arranged in temporal order.
 A $201^{st}$ element $c_{i,201}$ is also appended to each vector to count the number of words in the book which were not one of the $200$ common words, so that the elements of each vector sum to the total number of words in the corresponding book.
-For reference, the list of the 200 most common words in the corpus is shown in Figure \ref{fig:functionwords}, reproduced from \citep{ross_tracking_2020}.
+For reference, the list of the 200 most common words in the corpus is shown in Figure~\ref{fig:functionwords}, reproduced from \citep{ross_tracking_2020}.